microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 schedule = nest.create_schedule()
 ```

-In order to execute this efficiently on our chosen hardware target, we will transform the iteration space and change the action plan according to some predefined constants.
+In order to execute this efficiently on our chosen hardware target, we will transform the iteration space and change the plan according to some predefined constants.
 The values of these constants can come either from hardware target characteristics and the shapes of the arrays, or can be found through auto-tuning.
 These will be explained in more detail in a subsequent tutorial.
 For now, define:
 ```python
 block_x = 16
 block_y = 16